CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/offline-contributions.md

 * Seniors at church who organize food drives.
 * Neighbors who speak up at tenant meetings.
 * Moms passing out flyers at school pick-up.
-* People who can’t access GitHub but still show up for their community.
+* People who can't access GitHub but still show up for their community.

-You’re part of this, and this guide is here to show you how.
+You're part of this, and this guide is here to show you how.

 ---